wearpants/twiggy/doc/configuration.rst

 Log-level config
 ================
-Library should be silent by default - set :attr:`Logger.min_level` to `Levels.Disabled`
+Library should be silent by default - set :attr:`Logger.min_level` to `levels.DISABLED`